Banksy’s originals, or unique studio pieces, can be categorised in many ways; this is one way of looking at it:

 Oil on canvas

 There are some misconceptions out there about whether Banksy can paint or not.
 Of course, he can paint!
-From the start, he showed talent not only in ideas and narrative, but also in mixing colours and handling a paintbrush on a canvas.
+From the start, he demonstrated talent not only in ideas and narratives but also in mixing colours and handling a paintbrush on a canvas.

 The Crude Oils serie